 Finally, we are fortunate to welcome a Holocaust Survivor as part of the group experience.
 Learn, cry, and laugh with all the wisdom that only a Survivor can offer.

 Review the sample Program Itinerary for a more detailed preview of the experience.

 Confronting the Destruction in Poland

 We begin our journey in Poland learning about the rich history of the Jewish People in Europe prior to the Holocaust.
-Explore the old Jewish Quarter of Krakow, the restored Nozyck Synagogue in Warsaw, and the famous Yeshiva of Lublin where Jewish life in Galicia thrived dating back to medieval times.
+Explore the old Jewish Quarter of Krakow, and the restored Nozyck Synagogue in Warsaw.

 The March of the Living experience in Poland culminates with Yom HaShoah (Holocaust Remembrance Day), with a three kilometer march from Auschwitz to Birkenau, the largest extermination camp complex built by the Nazis during World War II.
 Retrace the steps of the “March of Death,” the actual route which countless numbers of our People walked on their way to the gas chambers at Birkenau.
 However, our march will be a “March of the Living” concluding with the singing of Hatikvah which reaffirms “Am Yisrael Chai – The Jewish People Live.”